Quaran-Team Training Week 2

 Youth C and Below:

 Here you will have 6 exercises (or stations if you prefer to set them up that way).
-I recommend doing 3-5 workouts per week and 3-4 sets per exercise.
+I recommend doing 3-5 weekly workouts and 3-4 sets per exercise.
 As for reps, my general rule is 8-12 “Quality Reps” (what that means is I care more about your form and technique than how many reps you can do).

 - Jump Rope (Modifiers: Jumping in Place, High Knees, Butt Kicks)